MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/support/india.md

 English: 24 hours a day, 7 days a week

-Alternative Phone Number: 1800 200 2052
+Alternative Phone Number: 1800 102 1100 or 1800 111 1100

-Local toll-free
+Local toll-free: +91 80 40103000

+> [!TIP]

+   > You can use also visit https://www.microsoft.com/en-in/contact.aspx to get more contact information for support in India.